portworx/px-dev/cassandra-guide.md

 ```

 ### Step 3: Start Docker on the other nodes
-The only difference from the previous docker run command is the addition of the -e CASSANDRA_SEEDS=10.0.0.1 parameter.
+Create a new volume for the Cassandra instance on node 2 by running the ``docker volume create ``, as shown in step 1.
+Afterwards, the only difference from the previous docker run command is the addition of the -e CASSANDRA_SEEDS=10.0.0.1 parameter.
 This is a pointer to the IP address of the first Cassandra node.

 #### Step 3a: On Cassandra node 2 run the following:
  ```